techmyth/techmyth.github.io/content/posts/vmware-govc-intro.en.md

 This tool can be installed in many ways but for this tutorial I will use the compiled version.
 To use another installation method you can refer to the documentation [Govc](https://github.com/vmware/govmomi/tree/main/govc#installation).

 The first step would be to download the tool from the [Github portal](https://github.com/vmware/govmomi/releases).
-In my case I will use the x86_64 version which is the one that corresponds to my Linux system but this tool provides support for the majority of the most commonly used Operating Systems.
+In my case I will use the x86_64 version which is the one that corresponds to my Linux system, but this tool provides support for the majority of the most commonly used Operating Systems.

 ![Text](/img/2022/vmware-govc-intro/govc_download_x86.webp#center)